rballester/tucker_compression/README.md

 4. Encode the result as a set of **remaining values** + a set of I1 * I2 * I3 **bits of presence** (indicating whether each core value survived the threshold or not).
 5. **Quantize logarithmically** the remaining values.
 Quantize also the Tucker factor matrices.
 6. Compress the stream of bits-of-presence using **run-length** encoding, followed by **Huffman encoding**.

+## Why Tucker?

+Tensor-based compression is **non-local**, in the sense that all compressed coefficients contribute to the transformation of each individual voxel (such as Fourier-based transforms, and in contrast to e.g. wavelet transforms or JPEG for images, which uses a localized DCT transform).
+This can be computationally demanding but decorrelates the data at all many spatial scales, thus achieving **very competitive compression rates**.